 Highlights of Treasures of Ireland tour

 The fabulous landscape and the visit to the Aran Islands will create memories that will last well beyond your trip.
 These memories are paired with the locals stories heard and enjoyed over a meal or drink.
 Senior travellers joining us on this tour will enjoy the opportunity to spend time at each destination.
 The Treasures of Ireland tour is a combination of day tour and long-staying dream vacation.
 This time is spent learning and sharing in a country that has experienced one of the largest historic migrations of its people, and one that touches so many today.

 Highlights of our tour of Ireland include a stop in Belfast to learn the history of the area, including a visit to the famous political murals.
 We also visit the Harland Wolff shipyard.
-During the tour, we also enjoy performances at the Abbey Theatre in Dublin and the National Folk Theatre (Siamsa Tire) in Tralee.
+During the tour, we also enjoy a performance the National Folk Theatre (Siamsa Tire) in Tralee and you'll have free time to enjoy a performance at Abbey Theatre (own cost).
 We experience a walking tour of Powerscourt Manor in the Wicklow Mountains, taking in its glorious gardens and grounds.